CabsT/CabsT/README.md

 ## 🚀 What I'm Working On
 - Currently developing my skills in **full-stack development**
-- Fundamentals of C# and .NET backend development
+- Fundamentals of C# and ASP.NET core

 ## 📫 Let's Connect!